mkner/basic-pid/docs/examples.rst

 capabilities built in.
 It also calls the handler function at a time interval that can be set and changed at any time.
 A WheelVelocity object is constructed with access to the Wheel object also runs as a dynamic process.
-It is the Wheel object itself contains an instance of WheelVelocity, a wheel encoder object, and a motor object that has a functional interface to send signals to a microcontroller board object that handles digital PWM and the actual analog electrical connections to drive the physical motors.
+It is the Wheel object itself contains an instance of WheelVelocity, in addition to a wheel encoder object, and a motor object.
+It is the motor object controls the speed and direction, either forward or reverse, for its physical motor.
+It has a functional interface to send signals to a microcontroller board object that handles digital PWM via an interface and connection to the actual microcontroler hardware that controls the analog electrical connections to drive a physical motor.
-This example focuses on the velocity handler only.
+This example focuses on the velocity handler only!

 The handler function is where the PID controller is used.
 The PID is running in **Iterate Mode** so the timestep integrations